Michael Gawenda: American Notebook

-On 15 April 2004, Gawenda announced that he would return to reporting as The Age's Washington correspondent.
+On 15 April 2004, Gawenda announced that he would return to reporting as The Ages Washington correspondent.

 Gawenda's final article from Washington was published on 28 May 2007 when he announced he will be returning to Australia and would no longer be writing for The Age.
-This led to the publication in August 2007 of a book, American Notebook, sub-titled A Personal and Political Journey, about American politics and rationalising his support for the 2003 invasion of Iraq.
+This led to the publication in August 2007 of a book, American Notebook, sub-titled A Personal and Political Journey, about American politics.